stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: Agentic ML Workloads

 \section{Agentic ML Workloads}

 We introduce a representative enterprise use case for agentic ML to discuss scale and characteristics of this type of workloads.

-\header{End-to-end \Workload{} Use Case:} Consider an enterprise data scientist building a customer churn model from heterogeneous datasets stored in a shared data lake, including CSV and Parquet files (demographics, transaction and usage logs) as well as unstructured text and images accumulated over years.
+\header{End-to-end \Workload{} Use Case:} Consider an enterprise data scientist building a customer churn model from heterogeneous datasets stored in a shared data lake, including CSV and Parquet files (demographics, transaction and usage logs) as well as text and images accumulated over years.
 The data scientist invokes an MLE agent to generate an end-to-end executable pipeline.
 As shown in Figure~\ref{fig:agent}, the agent first profiles the data---extracting data characteristics, missing value ratios, cardinalities, vocabulary diversity, and image metadata---often via repeated sampling~\cite{abs-2509-21825, fang2025mlzero}.
-Based on the inferred problem type and data characteristics, it searches the web for relevant approaches~\cite{Nam2025} and synthesizes multiple candidate pipelines that combine alternative preprocessing strategies with different model families, including tabular, pipelines that incorporate text-derived features, and multimodal variants using specialized libraries.
-The agent executes and evaluates these pipelines, prunes infeasible candidates, and performs targeted refinement by decomposing pipelines into stages (e.g., feature transformation, imputation, model training) and exploring stage-wise variants and hyperparameters~\cite{Nam2025}.
-This refinement–evaluation loop repeats across pipeline variants, followed by constructing ensembles, and scoring via cross-validation.
-The data scientist may further rerun the agent with modified prompts or launch multiple agents in parallel to broaden the search.
+Based on the inferred problem type and data characteristics, it retrieves relevant approaches from the web~\cite{Nam2025} and synthesizes candidate pipelines combining alternative preprocessing strategies, model families, text-derived features, and multimodal variants using specialized libraries.
+The agent executes and evaluates these pipelines, prunes infeasible candidates, and then shifts from broad \emph{exploration} to targeted refinement (\emph{exploitation}) by iteratively modifying pipeline stages (e.g., feature transformation, imputation, model training), exploring stage-wise variants and hyperparameters~\cite{Nam2025}.
+This refinement–evaluation loop repeats across pipeline variants, followed by constructing ensembles, and cross-validation.
+The data scientist may rerun the agent with modified prompts or launch multiple agents in parallel, each executing pipelines in separate Python processes, to broaden the search.